 During subsequent terms (up to the completion of 60 credit hours), undergraduate students receive advising and obtain authorization to register from an Academic Advisor housed in the AUD Student Retention and Success Office.
+However, Engineering Students are advised and must obtain prior approval from their Academic Advisor throughout their residency at AUD.
+Moreover, students returning from suspension are to be advised and should receive prior approval from the Office of Student Retention and Success throughout their residency at AUD, irrespective of the CGPA attained subsequent to their return from suspension.

 A student who has earned greater than 60 credit hours is assigned a faculty member who acts as his or her advisor.
 With the exception of candidates in Engineering, upon completion of 60 credit hours, students no longer need to obtain an Advisor's approval in order to register.
-(Engineering students must obtain approval from their Academic Advisor throughout their residency at AUD.)